 You see it in Felix Holt, but here it is more subtle: the way the plot doesn't work in a linear fashion, but rather is a web of influences and linkages.
 It would probably be true to say that this book couldn't be written now since editors would stamp hard on the authorial comments.
 Yet they, with the thoughts of so many of the characters, serve to offer a deep insight into 19th century rural life.
 I want to tell my lecturer in rural history that this is a first class primary source.
 It has everything: reaction to the Reform Act, agricultural reform, absent clergy and the absolute domination of money

-I am a biographer working now on the story of British manufacturing.
-These are my thoughts on this subject and a number of other topics including my role as chair of the Lincoln Book Festival and former chair of Lincoln Drill Hall.
-My other blogs http://williamsmithwilliams.co.uk talk about my biography of the man who discovered Charlotte Brontë, and http://www.philwilliamswriter.co.uk about my books on how the army was supplied in the world wars, Dunkirk to D Day, Ordnance and War on Wheels
+I am an historian who has recently published two books on the story of British manufacturing.
+Here are my thoughts on a number of other topics including my former roles as chair of the Lincoln Book Festival and chair of Lincoln Drill Hall.
+My other blogs http://williamsmithwilliams.co.uk talk about my biography of the man who discovered Charlotte Brontë, and http://www.philwilliamswriter.co.uk about my books on how the army was supplied in the world wars.

-Tuesday, 13 October 2009
+Tuesday 13 October 2009

-Thursday, 8 October 2009
+Thursday 8 October 2009

 The deficit